-Biologically Important Areas (BIAs) are areas and times used by protected marine species (listed threatened and migratory species under the EPBC Act) for carrying out critical life functions, such as reproduction, feeding, migration or resting (DCCEEW, 2023).
-The island chain from Mangrove Islands to Cape Preston, located to the west of the Project Area, is recognised as a BIA for green, hawksbill and flatback turtles (Pendoley Environmental, 2019).
-These three species of turtle were consistently recorded during turtle monitoring surveys associated with the Project (Figure 3) (Pendoley Environmental, 2019, 2022, 2023c).
+Biologically Important Areas (BIAs) and Habitats Critical to Survival (HCTS) are areas used by protected marine species (listed threatened and migratory species under the EPBC Act) for carrying out critical life functions, such as breeding, foraging, migration or nesting (DCCEEW, 2023).

+The marine environment and island chains located to the west of the Project Area is recognised as a BIA and HCTS for green, hawksbill and flatback turtles (Figure 3) (National Conservation Atlas, 2023).
+These three species of turtle were consistently recorded during turtle monitoring surveys associated with the Project (Pendoley Environmental, 2019, 2022, 2023c).
 Pendoley (2019) reported that the offshore islands adjacent to the Project Area, particularly Long and Sholl Islands, provide suitable and viable habitat for turtle nesting rookeries and low density nesting was recorded on the mainland (Pendoley Environmental, 2019).
-Nesting and inter-nesting are the main considerations for BIAs for these three turtle species.
+Nesting and inter-nesting are the main considerations for the HCTS for these three turtle species, while the BIA's provide key foraging habitat.
 The greatest potential for impact of artificial lights on turtles is associated with nesting beaches and nearshore waters (including inter-nesting areas) through which hatchlings travel to reach the ocean (DCCEEW, 2023).
-Therefore the Project has the potential to impact these BIAs which provide habitat critical to the survival of green, hawksbill and flatback turtles (DCCEEW, 2023).
+Therefore the Project has the potential to impact the marine environment which provide habitat critical to the survival of green, hawksbill and flatback turtles (DCCEEW, 2023).